AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints

 \begin{assumption} Each function $f_i, i=1,...,N$ is continuously differentiable with $L$-Lispchitz continuous gradient and bounded from below by a constant $f_{low}$. \end{assumption} As usual for additional sampling framework analysis, we proceed by dividing the set of all possible outcomes at iteration $k$ into two complementary subsets.
 Namely, let us denote by $\D_k^+$ the subset of all possible outcomes of $\D_k$ at iteration $k$ for which the condition \eqref{ac} is satisfied, i.e.,

 We denote the complementary subset of outcomes at iteration $k$ by

-We begin our analysis with the following lemma, which basically described the situation in which the full sample is a.s. reached, based of choices of $\D_k$ that violate \eqref{ac}.
-This lemma is conceptually aligned with Lemma 4.3 in \cite{ipas}, and similar results are also discussed in other additional sampling related papers.
-Since the proof is the same as in \cite{ipas}, we omit it here and delegate it to the Appendix for completeness. \begin{lemma} Suppose that Assumption A\ref{A1} holds.
+We begin our analysis with the following lemma, which basically describes the situation in which the full sample is not reached, based on choices of $\D_k$ that violate \eqref{ac}.
+This lemma is conceptually aligned with Lemma 4.3 in \cite{ipas}, and the proof is the same as in \cite{ipas}, so it is omitted here. \begin{lemma} [ {\cite[Lemma 4.3]{ipas}}] Suppose that Assumption A\ref{A1} holds.
 If $N_k<N$ for all $k \in \mathbb{N}$, then a.s. there exists $k_1 \in \mathbb{N}$ such that $\D_k^{-}=\emptyset$ for all $k \geq k_1$. \end{lemma} The following lemma states the well-known result for backtracking line search under the stated assumptions since, according to Theorem \ref{bmr} a), there holds

 \begin{lemma} Suppose that Assumption A\ref{A1} holds.
 Then the step size $t_k$ obtained from step S3 satisfies

 \end{lemma} Next, we prove the key result for the convergence analysis of AS-NC.
 Notice that \eqref{glavna1} is related to the original objective function and $d$ defined as in \eqref{pgd}, $ d(x):=\pi_{S}(x-\nabla f(x))-x$, regardless of the scenario (MB or FS).